Notebook & Ultrabook Computers

 If you want desktop power, you need a desktop replacement.
 With screen sizes of 16- to 18.4-inches, weight as heavy as 6 kilograms and average battery life of less than three hours, these behemoths are not for people on the go.
 However, they can accommodate a wide range of performance parts and are just right for power users of all kinds - especially gamers.
 Here, as far as cost is concerned, start at around AU$1500, and the sky is the limit.

-While there are three major categories, thanks to Windows 8 and now Windows 10, we have to accommodate a fourth within those categories - hybrids.
+While there are three major categories, we now have to accommodate a fourth category - hybrids.
 These are laptops that somehow transform into touchscreen tablets whether by removing the screen, rotating the screen and then folding it back against the keyboard, flipping the screen around or otherwise.
 Some even have two screens.

 So if you're looking for a new notebook, come and see us for some great advice and we'll help you select the notebook thats right for you!